AnRkey/AIB/docs/developer-guide.md

 1. Press `Ctrl+Shift+I` to open the main window's Developer Tools
 2. Right-click on a webview and select "Inspect Element" to open Developer Tools for that webview
+3. Use the `--enable-devtools` flag with `npm run dev` to enable DevTools in production builds

 ### Common Issues